 Trans Mountain is proposing an expansion of its current 1,150-kilometre pipeline between Strathcona County (near Edmonton), Alberta and Burnaby, BC.
 The proposed expansion, if approved, would create a twinned pipeline that would increase the nominal capacity of the system from 300,000 barrels per day, to 890,000 barrels per day.

 Some quick facts include:

-- Additional storage capacity to be added to existing storage terminals in Burnaby, Sumas, and Edmonton
+- 20 new tanks to be added to existing storage terminals in Burnaby (14), Sumas (1) and Edmonton (5)